 Student Community Standards.
 Additionally, those individuals are simultaneously subject

 double jeopardy for situations in which a student is facing concurrent criminal proceedings.
-This is a Constitutional provision that does not apply to the administrative
+This

-process of the campus disciplinary process.
+the campus conduct process.

 Do I need to hire an attorney?

-his/her choice before, during, and after any meeting, hearing, or appeal.
+his/her choice before, during, and after any meeting, or appeal.
 Advisors are not

 How are sanctions decided?

 Sanctions may be imposed independently or in combination with other sanctions.
 Sanctions